 Django Unchained is Tarantino at his most grisly, brutal, but also straightforward, a film made for instant satisfaction but little resonance.
 Tarantino’s pulp slavery-era Western is certainly in line with QT’s current fetish for grindhouse-worthy cult-cinema.
 While Django Unchained is more Inglourious Basterds than Death Proof, there’s a strange feeling of emptiness not present in both Kill Bill and Basterds.
-That said, I don’t think three hours have ever gone by faster for me in the cinema.

 Django Unchained (2012) dir.
 Quentin Tarantino

 Starring: Jamie Foxx, Christoph Waltz, Leonardo Di Caprio, Samuel L. Jackson